SpongePowered/SpongeDocs/source/plugin/offline-userplayer-data.rst

 Accessing data of offline Users/Players
 =======================================

-In almost every plugin it's necessary to get access to player information even when the player is offline.
+It may be necessary for plugins to access player data even when the player is offline.
 Since ``Sponge.getServer().getPlayer()`` does only return Players who are online one needs to find another solution.

 Some plugins store the relevant data themselves and associate the user by using ``Sponge.getServer().getGameProfileManager()``.